harplife/zettelkasten/math/precalculus/Chapter 1/3_Algebraic_Expressions.md

 A <mark class="hltr-trippy">Polynomial</mark> is an expression with one or more terms, in which the terms have **whole number** exponents.

 > [!important] Polynomials are their own special, simple class of functions.
-> When an expression has a negative exponent (variable in the denominator) or fractional exponent (radicals), the expression is *NOT* a polynomial.
+> When an expression has a negative exponent (variable in the denominator) or fractional exponent (radicals) **on a variable**, the expression is *NOT* a polynomial.
 For example, following expressions are not polynomials :
 > - $x^{-2} + 3$
 > - $\sqrt{ x } + 2$
 > - $\frac{1}{x} + 5$